Akrish2002/Garbage/README.md

 | `cc_2D`     | **Cell-centered** coordinates (centroids)         |
 | `Point`     | Contains variables --> x, y                       |
 | `FlowVar`   | Contains variables --> rho, u, v and et           |

+###Documentation
+####MUSCL
+1. Shifted the extrapolated state vectors Eq (3) and (4) by -1 to maintain consistency with face indices
+2. Second order extrapolation for the faces of the interior cells since we have values along the halo cell centers
+3. First order for cell faces along the border since we _for now implementation is for single layer of halo cells_